MeMory-of-MOtion/summer-school/materials.md

 [video1, video2, [slides](/summer-school/materials/memmo20ss_slides_crocoddyl.pdf), [notebooks](https://github.com/MeMory-of-MOtion/summer-school/tree/master/tutorials/crocoddyl), [FAQ](https://scalar.vector.im/etherpad/p/r.a4b2eda03c49aa15d2fac53a92980b4b)]

-If you want to access all the questions that were asked during the event, you can access the chat rooms [#memmo-ss20:matrix.org](https://matrix.to/#/#memmo-ss20:matrix.org) (here are [instructions](/summer-school/matrix) to join).
+If you want to access all the questions that were asked during the event, you can access the chat rooms [#memmo-ss20:matrix.org](https://matrix.to/#/#memmo-ss20:matrix.org) (here are [instructions](/summer-school/matrix) on how to join).